Christian Distinctiveness

 Acts of worship are led by SLT, local clergy, staff, pupils and guest speakers.

-Wednesday: Whole School Worship through song
+Tuesday: Whole School Worship through song

-Friday: Whole School Collective Worship and Celebration Assembly
+Friday: Whole School Collective Worship and Celebration Assembly with parents

 Local Church Links